 The Saskatoon Prairieland Park Corporation reserves the right to cancel this agreement at any time if, in its opinion, the terms and conditions of this licence agreement are not being observed.

 ASSIGNMENT AND SUBLETTING

-The licencee shall not assign any rights or sublet space under this license agreement without the prior written permission of Saskatoon Prairieland Park Corporation.
+The licensee shall not assign any rights or sublet space under this license agreement without the prior written permission of Saskatoon Prairieland Park Corporation.

-The licencee agrees to staff the licenced booth at all times during the stated show hours.
+The licensee agrees to staff the licensed booth at all times during the stated show hours.